smottt/BoredTodo/README.md

   * Safari
   * IE9

 Opera 11 does not seem to have support for CSS gradients, so it is not fully supported.
-BoredTODO my function on other browsers as well, but was not tested.
+BoredTODO might function on other browsers as well, but was not tested.

 Code license
 ------------